Go Ad-Free

 A. It is safest to avoid tall grass and underbrush if you can.
 Of course, that may not be practical when you are walking dogs.
 According to Consumer Reports (July, 2019), either putting DEET bug repellent on your skin or wearing permethrin-treated clothing can help.
 DEET also works well to repel mosquitoes.

 A few years ago, a team of researchers at New Mexico State University tested a range of products promoted for preventing mosquito bites (Rodriguez et al, Journal of Insect Science, online, Feb.
 16, 2017).
 Only DEET, a tried-and-true insect repellent, and oil of lemon eucalyptus were very effective at discouraging Aedes aegypti mosquitoes.
-This is important because this type of mosquito carries viruses that cause Zika, yellow fever, chikungunya and dengue.
+This is important because this type of mosquito can carry viruses that cause Zika, yellow fever, chikungunya and dengue.

 What Didn’t Work for Mosquitoes: